 “Scientists have tried for decades to understand how the solar corona is heated to millions of degrees,” said Marshall heliophysicist Dr Jonathan Cirtain, principal investigator for the Hi-C mission.
 “Our team developed an exceptional instrument capable of revolutionary image resolution of the solar atmosphere.
 Due to the level of activity, we were able to clearly focus on an active sunspot, thereby obtaining some remarkable images.”

-Solar physicist Dr Robert Walsh, UCLan’s University Director of Research, added: “To view this magnetic braiding directly is a game changer.
+Solar physicist Dr Robert Walsh, UCLan’s Executive Director of Research, added: “To view this magnetic braiding directly is a game changer.
 For the first time we can see the reconnection and unraveling of the braids within the Sun’s outer atmosphere and confirms our theory that this is one of the key processes responsible for the heating of the Sun.

 “It is similar to looking at a rope that is mooring a boat at a harbour.
 From a distance, the rope looks like a single object, which moves back and forth as the boat bobs up and down by the quayside.
 However, when you go up to the boat itself, you see the rope is made up of several individual strands, braided around one another.
 Up to now we have been viewing these magnetic “ropes” from afar – with Hi-C we now have the vision sharp enough to see the constituent braids.”

 Dr Walsh added: “As a University we are extremely proud that our physicists and engineers have played an integral part in developing the Hi-C camera.”